 Format: list

-Edits an existing person in the address book.
+editEdits an existing person in the address book.

 Format: edit INDEX {[n/NAME] | [p/PHONE] | [e/EMAIL] | [j/JOB CODE] | [t/TAG] | [r/REMARK]}+

-.
+INDEX.
 The index refers to the index number shown in the displayed person list.
-The index must be a positive integer 1, 2, 3, …edit
+The index must be a positive integer 1, 2, 3, …edit command to reapply the same values to a person without making any changes.r/ will replace existing remark to an empty remark.Examples:

-Edits the phone number and email address of the 1st person to be 91234567
+edit 1 p/91234567 e/johndoe@example.com Edits the phone number and email address of the 1st person to be 91234567 and johndoe@example.com respectively.findFinds persons by at least one criteria given.

 Format: